-With over $450,000 annually in allocations, Robson Hall has a comprehensive needs-based financial aid and bursary program.
-The Faculty of Law awards one-third of the tuition surcharge collected back to students in the form of needs-based bursaries.
-Since the inception of Robson Hall Bursary in 2005, the Faculty of Law has awarded over $1,700,000.
+With over $450,000 annually in allocations, UM Law has a comprehensive needs-based financial aid and bursary program.
+The Faculty awards one-third of the tuition surcharge collected back to students in the form of needs-based bursaries.
+Since the inception of the Robson Hall Bursary in 2005, the Faculty of Law has awarded over $1,700,000.
 The allocations are based on financial need and are distributed in the fall.
 This helps to ensure that all eligible students are supported according to their needs.
-Students applying for the RH Bursary Program are expected to apply for government student loans.
+Students applying for the Bursary Program are expected to apply for government student loans.

-We also offer Entrance Awards & Scholarships, some of which are specifically for Aboriginal students.
+We also offer Entrance Awards & Scholarships, some of which are specifically for Indigenous students.

-We demonstrate our commitment to academic excellence by rewarding top students.
-Each student on the Faculty of Law Dean’s Honour List at the end of first and/or second year who continue their legal studies in the next academic year at Robson Hall become a Pitblado Scholar.
-Students are presented with a $5,000 scholarship at a formal reception in the fall.
+Each student on the Faculty of Law Dean’s Honour List at the end of first and/or second year who continue their legal studies in the next academic year at UM Law becomes a Pitblado Scholar.
+These students are presented with a $5,000 scholarship at a formal reception in the fall.
 The scholarship is applied directly to tuition.

-Each year, Robson Hall welcomes First Year Law students with a week full of welcome and orientation activities including a tour of the National Centre for Truth and Reconciliation and a Blanket Ceremony.
+Each year, Robson Hall welcomes First Year Law students with a week full of welcome and orientation activities including a tour of the National Centre for Truth and Reconciliation.
 Please see the Orientation Week Schedule for more details.